 Tummy tucks are becoming a popular cosmetic procedure to trim and smooth one’s midsection.
 In fact, according to the American Society of Plastic Surgeons, 129,753 tummy tucks were performed in 2017 alone, which is a 2% increase from the prior year.

 If you are considering this life-changing procedure to improve your appearance and boost your confidence, you should understand the process of this procedure, which may help you have a better experience and successful outcome.
-The following tips are provided to you by Manhattan’s top-rated plastic surgeon Dr. B. Aviva Preminger.
+The following tips are provided to you by one of Manhattan’s top-rated plastic surgeons, Dr. B. Aviva Preminger.

 Basics of a Tummy Tuck

 A tummy tuck is clinically referred to as abdominoplasty, which is a procedure that reshapes and flattens the abdominal area while tightening the abdomen muscles.
 By removing excess skin and fat, and tightening the abdominal muscles, your surgeon can help you achieve a firmer and tighter midsection.

 Different Types of Tummy Tucks

 There are several different types of tummy tucks, and which one you choose will depend on various factors.
 During your tummy tuck consultation in Manhattan with Dr. Preminger, she will assess your health, and your desires for an improved appearance of your midsection, to determine which tummy tuck procedure is right for you.

 Full or classic tummy tucks improves the appearance of the midsection both above and below the navel.
 This surgical approach is ideal to even out the overall roundness of the abdominal area.
 There will be one incision made above the pubic area, with the possibility of a second incision at the belly button.
 Results are natural looking and provide a firmer midsection.